… or weird stuff continues to continue 😉

 The procedure is quite straightforward.
 First I had to cut a piece of hydrographic film.

-Then a film is put on a water surface and after a while an activator is applied.
+Next, I had to put a film on a water surface and after a while, apply an activator.

-It is just a matter of dipping a part in an activated film and rinse the whole part thoroughly with warm water.
+It is just a matter of dipping a part in an activated film and rinsing the whole part thoroughly with warm water.

 Commodore Plus/4 Joystick repair